Unlocking the Potential: The Importance of Educational Assessments in Perth

 - To understand uncharacteristic behaviours and/ or emotional issues that are presenting at either home or school.

 What are the best IQ or Intelligence Tests for Children?

 The Wechsler tests are the most common individually administered IQ or intelligence tests, especially for children.
 These tests are expensive to purchase and requires a fully qualified psychologist to conduct the assessment.
 (In Australia – the current requirement is 6 years of university training to become a psychologist).
 The best two tests to assess children are:

-- The Wechsler Intelligence Scale for Children, Fourth Edition (WISC-IV Australian).
+- The Wechsler Intelligence Scale for Children, Fourth or fifth Edition (WISC-IV or WISC-V Australian).
 Ages: 6 to 16 years, 11 months.

 - Wechsler Preschool & Primary Scale of Intelligence – Third Edition (WPPSI-III Australian).
 Ages 2 years, 6 months to 7 years, three months.

 Psychologists write a report after an assessment of a child.
 The scores show how well a child performed compared to a group of children the same age from across Australia.

 Full Educational Assessments or Psychometric Intelligence Assessments Process

 The full educational and cognitive assessment process (commonly referred to as a psychometric assessment) includes an interview with parent(s)/guardians as well as a brief follow-up via a phone consultation to discuss the results.